hasura/ndc-typescript-deno/README.md

 Monitor the deployment status by name - This will indicate in-progress, complete, or failed status:

-> hasura connector status my-cool-connector:v1
+> hasura3 connector status my-cool-connector:v1

 List all your connectors with their deployed URLs:

-> hasura connector list
+> hasura3 connector list

 View logs from your running connector:

-> hasura connector logs my-cool-connector:v1
+> hasura3 connector logs my-cool-connector:v1

 ## Usage